hyunminkang/autogradescoper/docs/use_cases/new_assignment.md

 ## use --show-args and --show-details if you want to reveal input arguments and detailed output to students
 autogradescoper eval_r_func_probset --show-args --show-details --show-errors
 ```

 Typically, you do not need to modify this file.
-However,
-you may want to selectively turn on the following arguments based on your needs (default of off):
+However, you may want to selectively turn on the following arguments based on your needs (default is off):

-- `--show-args` : show the input arguments to the students.
+- `--show-args`: show the input arguments to the students.
-- `--show-details` : show the detailed output to the students.
+- `--show-details`: show the detailed output to the students.
-- `--show-errors` : show the error messages to the students.
+- `--show-errors`: show the error messages to the students.

-Typically, it is strongly recommended to turn on `--show-errors` to help students debug their code.
+It is strongly recommended to turn on `--show-errors` to help students debug their code.
 Showing the detailed output (`--show-details`) and test arguments (`--show-args`) may help students understand their issues better, but it may allow students to take advantage of the test cases.
 Depending on the nature of the assignment, you may want to turn them off.

-Finally, there is a special option to turn on
+Finally, there is a special option to turn on:

-- `skip-solution` : skip running the solution code. see [Custom Scoring Function](#custom-scoring-function) section for more details.
+- `--skip-solution`: skip running the solution code.
+See the [Custom Scoring Function](#custom-scoring-function) section for more details.

-Note that this option requires to use [Custom Scoring Function](#custom-scoring-function).
+Note that this option requires using a [Custom Scoring Function](#custom-scoring-function).
 The custom evaluation script must return the score and details in the output.

-## Configuration files
+## Configuration Files

 The `config/` directory contains the configuration files for the autograder.

-### The General Configuration File
+### General Configuration File

 You will need to modify the `config/config.yaml` file to specify the function to be evaluated and the filename of the submission file at the minimum.

-contains the general configuration for the autograder, such as the name of the function to be evaluated and the name of the input arguments file.

 ```yaml linenums="1"
 ## config/config.yaml - contains the general configuration for the autograder